mbcruz96/Portfolio/README.md

 ## Projects
 **Stereo 3D Reconstruction**
-- Stereo 3D Reconstruction by linear triangulation implementation
+- Stereo 3D Reconstruction by linear triangulation MatLab implementation
 - For each image file, pairs of matching points are found between the two image views of the scene
 - Using a modified version of RANSAC, inliers of matching points are detected
 - The fundamental matrix between the scenes is computed using the inlier matching image points